DavidMertz/RegEx_Puzzles/book.md

 programming language via a library.

 For this book, we will use Python to pose these puzzles.
-In particular, we will use the standard library module `re`  Often code samples are used in puzzles and in explanation; where I wish to show the output from code, the example emulates to the Python shell with lines starting with `>>> ` (or continuing with `... `).
+In particular, we will use the standard library module `re`.
+Often code samples are used in puzzles and in explanation; where I wish to show the output from code, the example emulates the Python shell with lines starting with `>>> ` (or continuing with `... `).
 Outputs are echoed without a prompt in this case.
 Where code defines a function that is not necessarily executed in the mention, only the plain code is shown.

 While you are reading this book, I strongly encourage you to keep open an interactive Python environment.
-Many tools enable this, such as the Python REPL (read-evaluate-print-loop) itself, or the IPython enhanced REPL, or Jupyter notebooks, or the IDLE editor that comes with Python, or indeed most modern code editors and IDEs (integrated development environment).
-A number of online regular expression testers are also available, although those will not capture the details of the Python calling details.
+Many tools enable this, such as the Python REPL (read-evaluate-print-loop) itself, or the IPython enhanced REPL, or Jupyter notebooks, or the IDLE editor that comes with Python, or indeed most modern code editors and IDEs (integrated development environments).
+A number of online regular expression testers are also available, although those will not capture the the Python calling details.
 Explanations will follow each puzzle, but trying to work it out in code before reading it is worthwhile.
+C'mon, not thinking about a puzzle before reading the solution is a cop-out.

 # Quantifiers and Special Sub-Patterns

-Solving the puzzles in this section will require you to have a good understanding of the different quantifiers that regular expressions provide, and to pay careful attention to when you should use sub-patterns (themselves likely quanitifed).
+Solving the puzzles in this section will require you to have a good understanding of the different quantifiers that regular expressions provide, and to pay careful attention to when you should use subpatterns (themselves likely quantified).

 <!-- blank verso page -->